Blinken says NATO speaks with unity on Ukraine-Russia tensions | DW | 20.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Washington's top diplomat was in Germany as part of a whistlestop tour of Europe amid fears that Russia is preparing to invade Ukraine.
-He said NATO stood united ahead of a meeting with his Russian counterpart.
+Washington's top diplomat, in Germany as part of a whistlestop tour of Europe, said NATO stood united ahead of a meeting with his Russian counterpart.
+Germany's foreign minister urged Russia to adopt a path of dialogue.

 Moscow has stationed about 100,000 troops near the border with Ukraine, something the West has interpreted as preparation for invasion.